- Why Us

 ISO is concerned with knowing that you have effective internal processes, so they take a slightly different angle.
 They want to know more depth and detail.

 You could look at it as a bottom-up (FDA inspector) vs. top-down (ISO registrar) approach.
 FDA might take an instance of a quality issue, such as a complaint, then work their way up through your system to zero in on any specific problems and assess your actions.
-The ISO registrar will look at your quality management system in entirety and look to address your processes before they look for any specific problems that have come up.
+The ISO registrar will look at your quality management system in its entirety and look to address your processes before they look for any specific problems that have come up.

 The FDA doesn’t have to announce ever that it's coming.
 Until a couple of years ago, you always knew in advance about ISO audits; however, there was concern that companies noted the day on the calendar and changed their behaviors.
 There are now unannounced ISO audits, too.
 In summary, if you know about your inspection or audit ahead, you’re lucky!